apache/flink/docs/dev/table/common.md

 // create a TableEnvironment for specific planner batch or streaming TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

-// create a (virtual) Table
+// create a Table
-tableEnv.createTemporaryView("table1", ...)            // or
-tableEnv.connect(...).createTemporaryTable("table2");
+tableEnv.connect(...).createTemporaryTable("table1");
 // register an output Table
 tableEnv.connect(...).createTemporaryTable("outputTable");

-// create a Table API object from a Table API query Table tapiResult = tableEnv.from("table1").select(...);
+// create a Table object from a Table API query
+Table tapiResult = tableEnv.from("table1").select(...);
-// create a Table API object from a SQL query
+// create a Table object from a SQL query
 Table sqlResult  = tableEnv.sqlQuery("SELECT ...
-FROM table2 ... ");
+FROM table1 ... ");

 // emit a Table API result Table to a TableSink, same for SQL result tapiResult.insertInto("outputTable");